 The CRD is a local government body responsible for regional issues, such as regional planning, water supply, parks and recreation, and solid waste management.
 It is composed of 13 municipalities and three electoral areas.
 The CRD plays a crucial role in coordinating services and addressing shared concerns among the municipalities within its jurisdiction.

 The Capital Region District, or CRD, has taken several notable steps to protect watersheds and ensure their health.
 The CRD understands the vital role watersheds play in maintaining a balanced watershed ecosystem, carrying a diversity of plant and animal life, and supporting human communities.
-With the goal of preserving the safety and purity of water, the CRD has adopted comprehensive watershed management strategies to safeguard these crucial natural resources.
+To preserve the safety and purity of water resources, the CRD has adopted comprehensive watershed management strategies to safeguard these crucial natural resources.

 Watersheds, as we’ve discussed previously, play a pivotal role in water transport.
 They carry rainwater and meltwater to streams and rivers and eventually reach the oceans.
 This water, in turn, provides essential services to both the environment and humans.
 Notably, in its drive to protect watersheds, the CRD recognizes that these water bodies are nothing short of life-supporting systems that we all depend upon